 This guide will follow the exact steps I took to grow the Bhut Jolokia.
-From obtaining the chilli seeds to harvesting the first fruit.
+From obtaining the chili seeds to harvesting the first fruit.
 It should take 4-6 months for the process to be complete and we encourage you to join along with your favorite hot chili.

-Thanks to Auki Henry co-founder of HighRPM and the maker of How to make a cosmopolitan for his kind donation of the Bhut Jolokia chillie.
+Thanks to Auki Henry co-founder of HighRPM and the maker of How to make a cosmopolitan for his kind donation of the Bhut Jolokia chili.
 A nice big fat chili was given to me to remove the seeds and start the growing chili process.

 The first step was to cut the chili in half to get the Bhut Jolokia seeds.
 Great care was taken not to get the chili oils or seeds on my hands.
 Handling was done from the stem only and a sharp knife was used to remove the bhut jolokia seeds.
 This was a simple process which involved cutting the chili in half then cutting out the seeds.

 WARNING: the Bhut Jonokia / Naga Jonokia is the world’s hottest pepper.
-The scoville scale rating is 1million scoville units.
+The Scoville Scale rating is 1million Scoville Units.
 Extreme care must be taken to prevent contact with the eyes and other sensitive areas.
 Handing the chili or the seeds should be avoided and if you need to do so wear disposable gloves.

 Once the seeds were nice and wet they were ready to plant.
 We simply used a plastic cup filled with normal potting soil to germinate the seeds.
 We placed the seeds in the cup and covered them with no more then 5-10mm of soil.
 We watered the seeds well and ensured all the soil was moist.
 Keeping the soil moist in the next week or so is vital.
 The seeds need water to grow and the seeds must stay soft so that the sprout can break out and start to grow.

 for the germination process we recommend placing the chili seeds in the most warm and humid location as possible, but not in direct sunlight.